blbadger/blbadger.github.io/README.md

 # blbadger.github.io
-A collection of pages on diverse software and hardware projects.
+A collection of pages on diverse projects.